kaushik88/kaushik88.github.io/_posts/2019-06-09-knowledge-vs-wisdom.md

 - Knowledge gives you the points to talk in a group meeting.
 Wisdom tells you when to keep quiet.
 - Knowledge is knowing all the Machine Learning algorithms.
 Wisdom tells you when to apply what.
+- Knowledge can make you arrogant.
+Wisdom teaches you to be humble and keep learning.
-- Knowledge is mostly acquired from books whereas wisdom is through experience.
+- Knowledge is acquired from books whereas wisdom is through experience.
 - Knowledge is knowing the *what*.
 Wisdom teaches you the *why* and *when*.